kinza711/AI_Resume/README.md

 ---

-## 🚀 How It Works
+**🚀 How It Works**
 1. User uploads CV (PDF or DOCX)
 2. File is parsed and text is extracted
-3. Select target role for CV tweaking
+3. User selects a target role for CV optimization
-4. OpenAI improves and tailors the resume
+4. OpenAI enhances and restructures the resume
-5. Real-time preview of improved resume
+5. User can generate a cover letter based on job description
+6. User can enter AI Interview Mode
+7. AI behaves like a real HR interviewer using voice interaction
+8. Real-time conversation via Web Speech API
-6. Download professional PDF with watermark
+9. Download polished resume as professional PDF

 ---